-In 2015, Indiana passed a new law such that Indiana Code § 34-12-3-1 became applicable to the City's case.
+In 2015, Indiana passed a new law such that Indiana Code §34-12-3-1 became applicable to the City's case.
 The defendants have filed a joint motion for judgment on the pleadings, asserting immunity under §34-12-3-1 and asking the court to revisit the Court of Appeals' decision holding the Protection of Lawful Commerce in Arms Act inapplicable to the City's claims.
-The motion has been briefed by the parties and is awaiting a hearing.
+The motion was fully briefed by the parties.